|

 with Wilbur as the President.
 When Wilbur died of typhoid in 1912,

 and retired to follow his own interests.
-He was a consulting engineer
+He was co-designer of the first guided missile (the

-on the first guided missile (the Liberty Eagle) during World
+Liberty Eagle) during World

 War 1 and was the co-inventor of "split flaps" used on dive